-Let’s face it, Industrial and Digital sectors don’t like each other.
-It is not one side lacks the need or the other the interest but mainly a clear absence of understanding.
+Let us face it, the Industrial and Digital sectors do not like each other.
+It is not that one side lacks the need of the other or the interest but mainly a clear absence of understanding.
 Corporate culture, business operations, technology standards, tools, talent background, sales processes, capital needs, scalability, average age… Probably any KPI that we could mention in this list would only reflect how different these two worlds are.

 But….Disruption is coming (like winter beyond the wall), and that changes everything

 After going through some of these disruptions in my career (Nokia being “THEONE”) I have come to be a great fan of Clayton M. Christensen’s theories in his book “Innovator’s dilemma”.
 I firmly recommend this book to anybody interested in the innovation space.

 The main takeaways of the dilemma for our case are (sorry for the simplification Mr. Christensen! and thanks for an amazing summary B.B.
 McBreen):

 - Market evolution and technology progress are separate things.
 Customers do not always know what they need.

 - The pace of progress often precedes the market’s awareness of the need.
 Technology supply may NOT equal market demand